-Dependent persons dwelling shall be assessed at 0.5 Household Equivalent Unit each.
+A dependent persons dwelling shall be assessed at 0.5 HEU per dwelling.
 However, if no separate connections are required (for water, wastewater or stormwater) the development contributions will be waived for each such activity.

 Minor residential units 30.01m2 to 70.00m2 and tiny residential units 0.00m2 to 30.00m2 shall be assessed at the rates set out in Table 7.
-However, if no separate connections are required (for water, wastewater or stormwater) the fee shall be waived for each such service.
+However, if no separate connections are required (for water, wastewater or stormwater) the development contributions shall be waived for each such service.